-The Mitigation Needs Assessment builds off of existing documents developed by the State of California to address state and local mitigation efforts including: the SHMP, the LHMPs, data collected from county resources, and the local stakeholder knowledge in disaster-impacted areas.
-The Mitigation Needs Assessment captures a point in time for the mitigation needs of the DR-4344 DR-4353, DR-4382, and DR-4407 impacted areas.
+The Mitigation Needs Assessment builds off of existing documents developed by the State of California to address state and local mitigation efforts including: the SHMP, the LHMPs, data collected from county resources (specifically on how the October 2017 Wildfires (DR-4344) and December 2017 Wildfires, Mudflows, and Debris Flows (DR-4353) and subsequent wildfires continue to affect localities), and the local stakeholder knowledge in disaster-impacted areas.
+The Mitigation Needs Assessment captures a point in time for the mitigation needs of the DR-4344 DR-4353, DR-4382, and DR-43534407 impacted areas.
 If new risks are identified, or risks identified in this Action Plan are addressed, the state may update the Mitigation Needs Assessment through a non-substantial or substantial Action Plan Amendment.